 Frank earned his BBA from Pace University’s Lubin School of Business and attained his MA from CW Post, Long Island University with honors.
 Before joining the family farm, Frank worked at the Manhattan District Attorney’s office for 5 years as a trial preparation assistant.

 Frank resides in Baiting Hollow.
 At home with his wife Laura, they raise their three children Max, Austin, and Lola.
-All three attend McGann Mercy High School in Riverhead.
+Two are currently attending Sacred Heart University and the youngest is in Riverhead High School.
 He and his family are parishioners at St. John the Evangelist RC Church.